 State #2: New Hampshire

 New Hampshire really has it all!
-The Atlantic coastline, charming historical towns, mountains, lakes, ski resorts, and even indoor waterparks.
+The Atlantic coastline, charming historic towns, mountains, lakes, ski resorts, and even indoor waterparks.
 I spend most of my time in mid-New Hampshire, about two hours north of Boston, where most of the lakes and ski resorts are located.
 Growing up, we had a home near Mount Sunapee in Grantham, New Hampshire, close to Dartmouth College where my dad and grandad went to school.
 I love hiking in this area and highly recommend visiting the mountains in September or October when the fall foliage is at its peak.

 A quaint, historic coastal city in New Hampshire with more restaurant seats than residents!
 Yup, Portsmouth has more restaurants per square mile than they do people!
-This city has a booming arts district and also happens to be the future hometown of my parents.
-Can’t wait to visit ya, Karen & Rick!
+This city has a booming arts district and also happens to be my family’s new hometown!

 2. Lake Winnipesaukee

 Lake Winnipesaukee is huge.
 It’s the largest lake in New Hampshire and is located in the Lakes Region of the state in the White Mountains.
-There are several towns that border the lake, but I recommend visiting Wolfeboro or Meredith and checking out their charming harbors.
+There are several towns that border the lake, but I recommend visiting Wolfeboro, Laconia, or Meredith and checking out their charming harbors.

 Pro-tip: Lake Winni is best explored by boat.
 Rent one for the day if you don’t own one!